ulfschneider/somap/README.md

-## A sorted SoMap and a sorted set, implemented as a binary tree
+## A Sorted Map and a Sorted Set, implemented as a binary tree

-### Construct a Sorted SoMap
+### Construct a Sorted Map

 Construct with <code>new SoMap([iterable], [comparator])</code> which will be sorted by the keys of the key-value pairs.

 <code>iterable</code> - optional
-An Array or other iterable object whose elements are key-value pairs (arrays with two elements, e.g. [[ 1, 'one' ],[ 2, 'two' ]]).
+An Array or other iterable object whose elements are key-value pairs (arrays with two elements, e.g. \[[ 1, 'one' ],[ 2, 'two' ]]).
 Each key-value pair is added to the new Map; null values are treated as undefined.

 <code>comparator</code> - optional
 Specifies a function that defines the sort order of the keys.
 If omitted, the contents are sorted according by natural order of the keys.